The most beautiful college campus in the country. What do you picture? Traditional brick and ivy quadrangles; a bit of New England perhaps?

 - Start your trip planning at the college’s website.
 Reservations are suggested.
 Call 863.680.4597 or e-mail email@example.com to reserve a tour.

-Touring the Frank Lloyd Wright-designed campus
+Touring the works of Frank Lloyd Wright in Florida

 The first surprise is that in flat Florida, this campus is on a hill.
 The campus is built around scenic Lake Hollingsworth.
 The Wright-designed buildings are 80 feet above the lakeshore.